-Man pleads guilty to firing pellet gun at Navy SEALS during training
+Man pleads guilty to firing pellet gun at Navy SEALs during training

-A man accused of shooting at Navy SEALS with a pellet gun during a training exercise pleaded guilty Wednesday, a day before his trial was set to begin.
+A man accused of shooting at Navy SEALs with a pellet gun during a training exercise pleaded guilty Wednesday, a day before his trial was set to begin.

 Scott Weaver, 48, faces a year in San Diego County jail when he is sentenced Nov.
 1. Weaver pleaded guilty to brandishing a replica firearm and attempting to threaten a witness to the July 23 attack, the San Diego Union-Tribune reported.